min9kwak/preprocessing/README.md

 # Modified BrainLes-Preprocessing
-This repository is a modified version of the original [BrainLes preprocessing](https://github.com/BrainLesion/preprocessing) tool.
+This repository is a modified version of the original [BrainLes preprocessing](https://github.com/BrainLesion/preprocessing) tool (version 0.1.5).
 [BrainLes preprocessing](https://github.com/BrainLesion/preprocessing) is a comprehensive tool for preprocessing tasks in biomedical imaging, with a focus on (but not limited to) multi-modal brain MRI.
 BrainLes is written `backend-agnostic`, meaning it allows for swapping the registration and brain extraction tools.
 It can be used to build modular preprocessing pipelines.